 When travellers first arrive in Cebu, they can be forgiven for thinking that they have arrived in an overcrowded and traffic-congested Filipino city.
 With stunning tropical beaches and islands beckoning just offshore, it is understandable that people will want to skip by Cebu City and the greater island as fast as they can!
-However, take time to explore Cebu and you will find a few unique cultural treasures up its sleeve!
-And before you make a sprint to the ferry port, don’t forget the famous diving Mecca of Moalboal in the south…
+However, take the time to explore Cebu and you will find a few unique cultural treasures up its sleeve!
+And before you make a sprint for the ferry port, don’t forget the famous diving Mecca of Moalboal in the south…

 - Cebu City: Referred to as the ‘Queen City of the South,’ Cebu is home to an estimated one million people and is actually the oldest city in the Philippines.
 It has a booming nightlife, gleaming shopping malls, busy international air and sea ports and if you delve deeper, a rich religious and historical heart.
 In fact, the city claims to be the location for the birth of Christianity in the Philippines!